 The first monthly Bulletin was posted by John in 2016, with the aim of getting some communication between the various regions.
 This is still produced monthly as of late 2019.

-Cian started the Irish Go Discord server some time later, which allowed players from around to country to chat and arrange games.
+Cian started the Irish Go Discord server in April 2017, which allowed players from around to country to chat and arrange games.

 Meetings ceased entirely in Cork city in 2017/2018.